-- 1. Check the lubricating and cooling fluid levels. - 2.
-Visually check for fuel, oil, coolant, and exhaust leaks. - 3.
+- Visually check for fuel and oil leaks.
+Any sign of fuel leakage, or any indication of fumes, must be investigated and corrected prior to starting the engine. - 3.
 Make sure the emergency engine shutdown triggering device is in place and the lanyard is attached to the operator.
 This device turns off the engine ignition whenever the operator is attached to the lanyard and moves far enough away from the operator's position to activate the switch.
 It is strongly recommended that the operator use this device.